- Do you notice any problem with your eyes?

-What is the Thyroid Eye Disease?
+What is the Thyroid Eye Disease (graves disease)?

 The Thyroid Eye Disease, also known as the Thyroid Orbitopathy or Graves’ Disease, is a disease that affects the orbit (bony cavity surrounding the eyes) above or behind the eyes.
 It leads to a displacement of the eye, in almost any direction.
 Protrusion of the eyes, called exophthalmos or proptosis is also common.
 Thyroid Eye Disease or TED is an autoimmune disease, which is noted in patients with too high or too low thyroid hormones.
 Basically, the immune system attacks the thyroid gland, with the consequences of the high or low thyroid hormone levels.
 The disease, however can also cause damage to the eye; the immune system can attack not only the thyroid gland, but also the eye socket & the extra-ocular muscles, causing a displacement of the eye, eyelids opened too wide, difficulty in movement of the eyes, a frank squint or double vision.